unrealwork/atsd-use-cases/USInternationalTrade/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/552d7a44#fullscreen)

-In addition to looking at graphical outputs, we can also perform [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview), which can be used to search for specific information contained in this dataset.
-For example, below is a SQL query and output showing the exports, imports, and trade balance
-(all in millions USD) between United States and Mexico from 1985 to 2016:
+Below is a SQL query and output showing the exports, imports, and trade balance (all in millions USD) between United States and Mexico from 1985 to 2016:

 ```sql